express-labs/pure-react-carousel/README.md

 import 'pure-react-carousel/dist/react-carousel.es.css';
 ```

 4. Put a CarouselProvider component in your code.
 This allows the other carousel components to communicate with each other.
 The only required properties are the orientation, naturalSlideWidth, and naturalSlideHeight.
-And it must have children, of course.
-We'll add children in the next step.
+The naturalSlideWidth and naturalSlideHeight are used to create an aspect ratio for each slide.
+Since the carousel is responsive by default, it will stretch to fill in the width of it's parent container.
+The CarouselProvider must also have children.
+We'll add the children in the next step.

 ```javascript
 import React from 'react';